oracle/terraform-provider-oci/website/docs/d/jms_fleet_crypto_analysis_results.html.markdown

 * `id` - The OCID to identify this analysis results.
 * `managed_instance_id` - The managed instance OCID.
 * `namespace` - The Object Storage namespace of this analysis result.
 * `non_compliant_finding_count` - Total number of non-compliant findings with the analysis.
-A non-compliant finding means the application won't work properly with the changes introduced by the crypto roadmap version used the the analysis.
+A non-compliant finding means the application won't work properly with the changes introduced by the Crypto Roadmap version used by the analysis.
 * `object` - The Object Storage object name of this analysis result.
 * `summarized_event_count` - Total number of summarized events.
 Summarized events are deduplicated events of interest.
 * `time_created` - The time the result is compiled.